matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 }
 ```
 - Threads never gets blocked on itself which means that one synchronized method of an object can always call
-  another synchronized method of the same object without blocking.
+  another synchronized method of the same object without blocking
 - Making method as synchronized is a shortcut to making the entire body of the method as synchronized
   on **THIS**